-As a first-time buyer, much depends on your choice of property – especially as it is likely to be one of the most expensive purchases you will ever make.
+As a first-time buyer, much depends on your choice of property for sale – especially as it is likely to be one of the most expensive purchases you will ever make.

 Your budget will possibly be the biggest decider of your first home.
 It will need to factor in everything from how much you can afford to pay as a mortgage every month, to the cost of any refurbishments the property requires to make it livable and any future maintenance costs.

-Equipped with your personal budget, it is time to start looking for properties for sale in Malta via the property listings – but don’t lose your head.
+Equipped with your personal budget, it is time to start looking for a property for sale in Malta via our property listings – but don’t lose your head.
 Remember, just because you might qualify for a certain amount, does not mean that you should go for a place at the top of your budget.
 If you do, you might find yourself struggling to meet the monthly mortgage payments or having to spend your savings on maintenance.

-Instead of going all-in on your first property, better to keep it affordable and save for whatever the future might hold for you or your home.
+Instead of going all-in on your first home, better to keep it affordable and save for whatever the future might hold for you or your home.

-As you make the leap from renting to buying, you now become responsible for the upkeep of your home.
+If make the leap from renting to buying a property, you now become responsible for the upkeep of your home.
 When something breaks or needs repair, it will be down to you to get it fixed rather than a landlord.

-If you find this prospect daunting, then we advise you stick to a smaller first home that is easier to maintain on a long-term basis.
+If you find this prospect daunting, then we advise you to stick to a smaller first home, like an apartment for sale, that is easier to maintain on a long-term basis.
 This is your ideal opportunity to learn the ropes of property ownership – especially if you are considering becoming a second-time buyer and upsizing to a larger place later – so give yourself a smoother transition and start small.

 Plus, this may not be the time to consider buying a fixer-upper that needs a lot of upgrades and renovations.
-As you join the property ladder, you would be better off buying a home that needs minimum repairs or remodeling and is move-in ready.
+As you join the property ladder, you would be better off buying a property that needs minimal repairs or remodelling and is move-in ready.

 Finding the right home for you is all about location.
 Many first-time buyers tend to put more focus on the inside’s layout or decor, without thinking about external factors such as distance from family or friends, the commute to work, accessibility of shops or amenities and so on.
 Your home must complement your current lifestyle rather than work against it – and while you may find your dream property from the inside, its location could still be a dealbreaker.